 Placement - Off SiteWeek: 10 - 22

-Two 10.00 h placement - off site per study period from week 10 to week 22 and delivered via face-to-face.
+Two 10.00 hours placement - off site per study period on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.

 two observation shifts with Ambulance Victoria during the semester